 Firefighters need to have knowledge of:

-- different types of fires and how to deal with them
+- different types of fires and chemical spills and how to deal with them

 - different methods for rescuing people from dangerous situations